Ruchita-0310/bioinformatics/comparative_genomics.md

 1. Removed all the species with less than 90% completeness.
 2. 5 genomes were removed.
 # 3. Make a species tree
-- make a species tree using IQ tree, FastTree, and/or Raxml
+- Make a species tree using IQ tree, FastTree, and/or Raxml
-- genes used to make the tree: Conserved Single Copy Genes
+- Genes used to make the tree: Conserved Single Copy Genes
 ## 3.1.
 FastTree
 - FastTree is a bioinformatics software tool that is commonly used for the phylogenetic analysis of DNA and protein sequences.
 Its main function is to construct phylogenetic trees quickly and accurately from a large number of sequences.
 ```